celery/celery/docs/userguide/optimizing.rst

 chunking logic to your task to reduce peak memory usage.

 Celery workers have two main ways to help reduce memory usage due to the "high watermark" and/or memory leaks in child processes: the :setting:`worker_max_tasks_per_child` and :setting:`worker_max_memory_per_child` settings.

 You must be careful not to set these settings too low, or else your workers will spend most of their time restarting child processes instead of processing tasks.
+For example, if you use a :setting:`worker_max_tasks_per_child` of 1 and your child process takes 1 second to start, then that child process would only be able to process a maximum of 60 tasks per minute (assuming the task ran instantly).
+A similar issue can occur when your tasks always exceed :setting:`worker_max_memory_per_child`.

 .. rubric:: Footnotes